akshyasubramani28/OnSpotHire/README.md

 # OnSpotHiring
-A smart hiring platform built with Java Servlets, Maven, and Tailwind CSS
+Smart Hiring Platform built with Java and Tailwind CSS (in progress)